Jeje Lalpekhlua: Chennaiyin

-Jeje was retained by Chennaiyin for the 2015 Indian Super League season.
-He scored his first goal of the season in the opening match on 3 October 2015, against defending champions ATK in a 3-2 loss.
+Jeje was retained by Chennaiyin for the 2015 Indian Super League.
+He scored his first goal of the season in the opening match on 3 October 2015, against defending champions ATK in a 3–2 loss.
 He scored his first career ISL brace against then ISL club Delhi Dynamos on 24 November 2015 in a 4-0 thrashing.
-He also scored in the 1st leg of the semi-final playoffs against ATK on 12 December 2015 in a 3-0 win.
-He played in the 2015 Indian Super League Final on 20 December 2015, winning the 2015 ISL title for the first time.
+He also scored in the 1st leg of the semi-final playoffs against ATK on 12 December 2015 in a 3–0 win.
+He played in the 2015 Indian Super League final on 20 December 2015, winning the 2015 ISL title for the first time.
 He finished the season with 6 goals and 3 assists in 11 appearances.
 He was also chosen as the Emerging Player of the Season.
 Jeje scored 9 goals from 20 appearances in the 2017–18 Indian Super League including twice in the playoffs semil-final against Goa.
 Chennai won their second ISL title with a 3–2 win over Bengaluru in the final and Jeje become the first Indian season top-scorer of the club.
-2018–19 Indian Super League season saw a drop in Jeje's form as he only managed to score a single goal in 16 appearances while Chennai finished the season bottom of the table.
+2018–19 Indian Super League saw a drop in Jeje's form as he only managed to score a single goal in 16 appearances while Chennai finished the season bottom of the table.
 Jeje missed whole 2018–19 season due to a major knee injury.
 On 8 September 2020, Jeje announced his exit from the club after six years of association.